curl/curl/docs/NEW-PROTOCOL.md

 ### URL

 There should be a documented URL format.
-If there is an RFC for it there is no question about it but the syntax doesn't have to be a published RFC.
+If there is an RFC for it there is no question about it but the syntax does not have to be a published RFC.
 It could be enough if it is already in use by other implementations.

 If you make up the syntax just in order to be able to propose it to curl, then